openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 - Metrics are only recorded for traffic where both endpoints are part of the mesh.
 Ingress and egress traffic do not have statistics recorded.
 - Metrics are recorded in Prometheus with all instances of '-' and '.' in tags converted to '\_'.
 This is because proxy-wasm adds tags to metrics through the name of the metric and Prometheus does not allow '-' or '.' in metric names, so Envoy converts them all to '\_' for the Prometheus format.
 This means a pod named 'abc-123' is labeled in Prometheus as 'abc\_123' and metrics for pods 'abc-123' and 'abc.123' would be tracked as a single pod 'abc\_123' and only distinguishable by the 'instance' label containing the pod's IP address.

+#### Error Code Metrics

+When an error occurs in the OSM control plane the ErrCodeCounter Prometheus metric is incremented for the related OSM error code.
+For the complete list of error codes and their descriptions, see [OSM Control Plane Error Code Troubleshooting Guide](/docs/guides/troubleshooting/control_plane_error_codes).

+The fully-qualified name of the error code metric is `osm_error_err_code_count`.

+> Note: Metrics corresponding to errors that result in process restarts might not be scraped in time.

 ### Querying metrics from Prometheus

 #### Before you begin